Beta Reading and Editing Are Both Vital

 Now, they are not here to tear you a new one.
 But at the same time, they are not here to tell you how wonderful you are all the time.
 Despite how lovely and ego-boosting that is, you are doing yourself no favors if you just surround yourself with fawning sycophants.

-But for the love of manuscripts, please don’t give them anything to beta read that you have not yet edited.
+But for the love of manuscripts, please don’t give a beta reader anything to beta read that you have not yet edited.

 In the Between Time, Between Beta Reading and Editing